elixir-lang/elixir-lang.github.com/_posts/2023-09-20-strong-arrows-gradual-typing.markdown

 In other words, Elixir's runtime consistently checks the values and their types at runtime.
 If `increment` fails when given something else than a number, then it will fail when the `dynamic()` type does not match its input at runtime.
 This guarantees `increment` returns its declared type and therefore we do not need to introduce runtime type checks when calling said function from untyped code.

-When we look at the `identity`, `debug`, and `increment` functions above, we - as developers - can state that these functions raise when given a value that does not match its input.
+When we look at the `identity`, `debug`, and `increment` functions above, we - as developers - can state that these functions raise when given a value that does not match their input.
 However, how can we generalize this property so it is computed by the type system itself?
 To do so, we introduce a concept called **strong arrows**, which rely on set-theoretical types to derive this property.

 The idea goes as follows: a strong arrow is a function that can be statically proven that, when evaluated on values outside of its input types (i.e. its domain), it will error.
 For example, in our `increment` function, if we pass a `string()` as argument, it won't type check, because `string() + integer()` is not a valid operation.
 Thanks to set-theoretic types, we can compute all values outside of the domain by computing the negation of a set.
 Given `increment/1` will fail for all types which are `not number()`, the function is strong.